The India Fix: How did a democracy like India rack up the highest Covid death count in the world?

 Lapdog media

 The single largest reason seems to be lack of media critique.
 Throughout the pandemic, big media houses – especially Hindi and English-languages outlets based in the National Capital Region – chose to avoid blaming the government for both the economic losses as well as the healthcare collapse.
 Instead, Covid-19 was portrayed as a global act of god that had affected each and every country in much the same way.
-Very little news made it to the mainsteam Hindi and English news showing government malfunction or the fact that India was one of the worst-hit countries .
+Very few news reports made it to the mainstream Hindi and English media showing government malfunction or the fact that India was one of the worst-hit countries.

-In fact,even the latest WHO data was covered by the mainstream media quite poorly, with newspapers and TV channels either simply choosing to avoid highlighting it in their reporting or, in some cases, uncritically running with the government line.
+In fact, even the latest WHO data was covered by the mainstream media quite poorly, with newspapers and TV channels either simply choosing to avoid highlighting it in their reporting or, in some cases, uncritically running with the government line.

-Along with lack of government critique, large media houses also devoted significant amounts of airtime to absurd accusations that Indian Muslims were responsible for the spread of Covid-19 in India.
+Along with lack of government critique, large media houses also devoted significant amounts of airtime to absurd accusations that Indian Muslims were responsible for the spread of Covid-19 in the country.
 The Tablighi Jamat came in for intense scrutiny during this part of the news cycle, claiming that a meeting of the Muslim organisation around the time lockdown was declared was responsible for the virus spreading through India.

-There was, of course, little scientific backing for this and two years later all the foreign Tablighis at the event have been free.
+There was, of course, little scientific backing for this and two years later all the foreign Tablighis at the event have been freed.
 However, by turning public anger against a minority group rather than the government, the media hysteria offered a critical safety valve for the BJP.

 The Opposition also failed to perform its duty by failing to help Indian voters understand that their predicament was at least partly due to government malfunction.
 The BJP also made sure that Opposition space was curtailed significantly.
 India’s Parliament, for example, played no part in the pandemic and governance was centralised almost completely in the Union executive.